pacs-course/pacs-examples/Examples/src/Vector/Remove/README.md

 **`std::remove` and `std::remove_if` don't remove anything!**

-They operate on a range (i.e. any container, here we see the example for a `std::vector`) by moving at the end of the container the "removed" elements and return an iterator to the position where the "removed" portion begins.
+They operate on a sequential range (i.e. any sequential container, here we see the example for a `std::vector`) by moving at the end of the container the "removed" elements, and returns an iterator to the position where the "removed" portion begins.

 So removing 3 in `[1,2,3,4,5]` generates `[1,2,4,5,*]`, where `*` is a undefined value, and return an iterator to element `*`.